zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 ## Automation Flow

-For you to get familiar with the automation and deployment flow, below is an explanation.
+Read the below explanation to get familiar with the automation and deployment flow.

 * User edits and exports Terraform runtime environment variables, AKA *TF_VAR* (1-time edit).
 The variables are being used throughout the deployment.